Feeding Figs to Parrots

 A small slice here and there is enough to make your parrot happy without causing harm.

-They provide essential vitamins and minerals that can benefit your parrot’s health.
+Figs are a powerhouse of nutrition, offering a variety of essential vitamins and minerals that can greatly benefit a parrot’s health.

 Vitamins and Minerals in Figs